-Everyone knows that brake pads and brake discs are some of the most important parts of any car.
-But how many of us know how much they cost?
+Everyone knows that brake pads and brake discs are some of the most important parts of any car, but how many of us know how much they cost?

-Find out how much you can expect to pay for a brake pad replacement here, as well as:
+Find out how much brake pads and discs cost and what you can expect to pay for a replacement by reading this blog.

 Summary

 A set of brake pads costs £45.79 on average, with a set of front brake pads costing £45.97 and a set of rear brake pads £45.61.
-Including labour costs, a front brake pad replacement costs £121.80 and a rear £109.83.
-A set of front brake discs costs £97.06 and a set of rear ones £87.84 on average.

 The following averages are based on bookings made through BookMyGarage between 1st September 2020 and 1st April 2023